TytanRock/tytanrock.github.io/archives/archives.md

 Sometimes I'll want to archive various projects, so that will be catalogged here.

 ## Satellite Images
-I created an antenna to get NOAA satellite images, here are the images I've taken so far.
+I created an antenna to capture NOAA satellite images.
+A more in depth description and display of my pictures are linked below.

 [Images](/archives/satellite_images)